-Worked example 5.28 Children
+Worked example 5.27 Children

 A couple decides to have two children.
-Genders are assigned to children at random, fairly, independently and at birth (our models have to abstract a little!).
+Genders are assigned to children at random, fairly, at birth and independently at each birth (our models have to abstract a little!).
 What is the probability of having a boy and then a girl?